Melrose Avenue

 A view of a part of the eastern end of the Melrose Avenue District in April 2004.

 Melrose Avenue (sometimes referred to simply as "Melrose") is a shopping, dining and entertainment destination in Los Angeles, California, starting at Santa Monica Boulevard at the border between Beverly Hills and West Hollywood, and ending at Lucile Avenue in Silver Lake.
 To the south of Melrose Avenue is Beverly Boulevard and to the north is Santa Monica Boulevard.
 Paved in 1909, Melrose Avenue's namesake comes from the Massachusetts town of the same name.

 Its most famous section, known as the Melrose District, is the West End through West Hollywood and the Fairfax District.
 At the corner of Fairfax and Melrose is Fairfax High School, home of the Melrose Trading Post swap meet.
-One of the most famous landmarks located on Melrose Avenue is Paramount Pictures.
+One of the most famous landmarks located on Melrose Avenue is Paramount Pictures, founded by Adolph Zukor in 1912.
 Metro Local line 10 operates on Melrose Avenue.
 Cosmo Lombino, a New York-born designer known as the "Queen of Melrose", owns three boutiques located on Melrose Avenue.
 Actress Julie Newmar, as a real estate investor in the 1970s, is considered to have been a significant contributor to the areas development.

 History

+Early history

+The company of Paramount Pictures was founded on 8 May 1912 and became a major force in developing as well as establishing both nationwide and international distribution system for films, Paramount became the first successful nationwide distributor in the world.
 A petition signed by voters in the Melrose addition was presented to the city council of Los Angeles in February 1922, requesting annexation to the city.
 The Melrose Annexation was effective June 16, 1922.
 The area was 0.67 square miles, generally along Melrose Avenue, from Sweetzer Avenue to the west, east to June Street.

+An often-stated theory of the origin of the name "Melrose" is that Elmanson Avery McCarthy, a real estate developer, named the street after his parents’ birthplace, Melrose, Massachusetts; however his parents came from Oswego, New York and it was McCarthy’s father James who developed the area and named the street.
+There are other claims that Melrose Avenue is named after another person, Richard Melrose - an attorney who had major relations to the city of Los Angeles.

+1980–2000s

+Melrose Avenue gained traction and became a fashion mecca for punk rock influenced clothing and lifestyle.
+Ranging from different shops such as Koala Blue (Olivia Newton John's boutique) to the iconic "The Burger That Ate L.A." eatery located where the current Starbucks is located.
+Other retailers such as Retail Slut, Neo80, LA Eyeworks, Off the Wall, Caffé Luna, and many more increased on Melrose.

+Culturally, this period was the height of Melrose with increasing boutiques, restaurants, retail, fashion influence, and the prominence of fashion and art within the district.